fpc/FPCSource/packages/fppkg/tests/readme.txt

 These tests are to thest the fppkg system.

-The tests have the structure of unit-tests, but are not real unit-tests, altough some tests may test the TpkgFPpkg-class in a unit-test way.
+The tests have the structure of unit-tests, but are not real unit-tests, although some tests may test the TpkgFPpkg-class in a unit-test way.

 To be able to test fppkg, fpc-installations are made in in the templates-